RN to BSN Online

 - Integrate critical thinking and decision-making throughout the nursing process to improve the care of patients

-- Apply basic organizational and systems leadership for quality care and patient safety in the provision and management of health care
+- Apply basic organizational and systems leadership for quality care and patient safety

-- Engage in ongoing, self-directed learning, self-evaluation, and goal setting throughout their nursing career
+- Engage in ongoing, self-directed learning, self-evaluation, and goal setting

 - Engage in the scholarship of evidence-based practice and research to support high quality health outcomes and safe nursing care